xybor-x/xylog/README.md

 func Debugf(msg string, a ...any)
 ```

-To add `Handler` or `Filter` instances to the `logger`, call `AddHandler` or
-`AddFilter` methods.

-To adjust the level, using `SetLevel` method.

 ### EventLogger

-`EventLogger` is a logger wrapper supporting to compose logging message by
+`EventLogger` is a `Logger` wrapper supporting to compose logging message by
 key-value fields.

 Use `Event` method of `Logger` to create a `EventLogger`.
-You need to create a
+You must create a
 unique `EventLogger` each time you want to log.

-If you call `Logger.AddField`, every `EventLogger` created by that `Logger` will
+If you call `Logger.AddField`, every `EventLogger` created by that `Logger`
-have the added fields without adding again.
+always contains the added fields without adding again.

-`EventLogger` also provides JSON format for logging message (only the message
+`EventLogger` provides structured format (default) and JSON format for logging
-macro).
-You can use this format even if you do not set formatter as a
-`JSONFormatter`.
+message.

 ## Logging level

 The numeric values of logging levels are given in the following table.
 These are
 primarily of interest if you want to define your own levels, and need them to
 have specific values relative to the predefined levels.
 If you define a level
-with the same numeric value, it overwrites the predefined value; the predefined
+with the same numeric value, it overwrites the predefined value.
-name is lost.

 | Level        | Numeric value |
 | ------------ | ------------- |